Condense

 Share this Article

 Apache Kafka has evolved into the de facto backbone of modern event-driven architectures, enabling real-time data ingestion, distribution, and processing at scale.
 As enterprises across mobility, manufacturing, financial services, and logistics embrace streaming-first strategies, the challenge is no longer whether to use Kafka, but how to operate and extract value from it reliably.
+The operational tax is high, especially for systems that run 24×7 and power real-time decisions.

 To that end, a wide array of Managed Kafka offerings has emerged.
 These services aim to abstract the operational overhead of running Kafka clusters, while preserving the same client APIs, durability guarantees, and topic-based pub-sub semantics.
 But as teams scale real-time workloads into production, it’s increasingly clear: managing Kafka brokers is only the beginning.
 Real-time success hinges on everything built above Kafka.